GiulioGargantini/Bifluid_topology_optimization/README.md

 The text of the thesis can be found at the web page: https://www.politesi.polimi.it .

 ## Requirements for the execution of the code
+The code collected in this repository requires a few external components for its execution:
+- *dolfin-adjoint*, an extension of the *FEniCS* project, available at http://www.dolfin-adjoint.org/en/latest/download/index.html
+- *IPOpt*, an optimization solver that can be downloaded at https://projects.coin-or.org/Ipopt
+- The *HSL* library for *IPOpt*, available at http://www.hsl.rl.ac.uk/ipopt/

+Be sure to compile *IPOpt* against the *HSL* library.

 ## Concise bibliography
 - [1]:G. Marck, M. Nemer, and J.-L. Harion.
 “Topology Optimization of Heat and Mass Transfer Problems: Laminar Flow”.
 In: Numerical Heat Transfer, Part B: Fundamentals 63.6 (2013), pp. 508–539.
 - [2]: V. Subramaniam, T. Dbouk, and J.-L. Harion.
 “Topology optimization of conjugate heat transfer systems: A competition between heat transfer enhancement and pressure drop reduction”.
 In: International Journal of Heat and Fluid Flow 75 (2019), pp. 165–184
 - [3]:.
 H. Haertel, K. Engelbrecht, B. S. Lazarov, and O. Sigmund.
 “Topology optimization of a pseudo 3D thermofluid heat sink model”.
 In: International Journal of Heat and Mass Transfer 121 (2018), pp. 1073–1088. issn: 0017-9310. doi: https : / / doi . org / 10 .
 1016 / j . ijheatmasstransfer .
 2018 .
 01 .
 078. url: http : / / www . sciencedirect . com / science / article / pii / S0017931017337146 .
 - [4]: R. Tawk.
-“Topology optimization of heat and mass transfer in bi-fluid lam- inar flow : application to heat exchangers”.
+“Topology optimization of heat and mass transfer in bi-fluid laminar flow : application to heat exchangers”.
 PhD thesis.
 PSL Research Uni- versity, June 2018. url: https://pastel.archives- ouvertes.fr/tel-02274990 .